jmzobitz/DST234Datasets/README.md

-# MAT213Datasets
+# DST234Datasets
-A repository for datasets for MAT 213: Data Visualization and Statistical Computing
+A repository for datasets for DST 234: Introduction to Data Science (and R)